Jeach/jeach-log4node/README.md

   %X{<tokenname>} add values from the Logger context.
 Tokens are keys into the context values.
   %[ start a coloured block (colour will be taken from the log level, similar to colouredLayout)
   %] end a coloured block

+  Additional date (%d) options are:

+  ISO8601, ISO8601_WITH_TZ_OFFSET, ABSOLUTE, DATE, or any string compatible with the date-format library. e.g. %d{DATE}, %d{yyyy/MM/dd-hh.mm.ss}
 ```